Tuition & Financial Aid

 - February 28th – All supporting financial-aid documents due to FACTS for all families

-After thoughtful consideration and research, AHN has secured FACTS Grant & Aid Assessment to conduct the financial need analysis for the upcoming 2017-2018 school year.
-Current AHN families applying for financial aid will need to complete an application to FACTS Grant & Aid Assessment by December 16, 2016.
+AHN utilizes FACTS Grant & Aid Assessment to conduct the financial need analysis.
+Current AHN families applying for financial aid will need to complete an application to FACTS Grant & Aid Assessment by December 15, 2017.
 Applicants may apply online by clicking the FACTS link here.
 Our school ID number is 14295.
-Once an online application has been completed, the following information will need to be sent to FACTS to complete the application process by February 28, 2017.
+Once an online application has been completed, the following information will need to be sent to FACTS to complete the application process by February 28, 2018.

 - Copies of your most recent Federal tax forms including all supporting tax schedules.